 Solar panels on a roof rack can be cooler since there is 4 inches between roof and panel.

-190 Watt panels are a great RV size and foot print
+190 Watt panels are a great RV size and footprint

 For years we sold the Go power 190 high quality solar panels.
 This robust size was powerful yet had a great form factor.
+These panels have recently been upgraded to 200 watts in the same form factor.

 Go Power 190 Watt Overlander Kit